JimSadler/Essex-Accessibility-Knowledge/Testing_and_Developing_With_a11y.md

 There is a wide range of disabilities that can be catagorize as

-- Visual - These users can benefit from the use of screen readers, screen magnification, screen contrast, and refreshable braille displays.
+- Visual - These users benefit from the use of screen readers, screen magnification, screen contrast, and refreshable braille displays.
 - Auditory - These users benefit from captioning, transcripts or sign language videos
 - Motor - These users benefit from a range of assistive technologies for motor impairments: adaptive keyboards, oversized trackball mouse, sip and puff switch, head wand, single-switch access, eye tracking, voice recognition software, etc...
 - Cognitive - these users benefit from supplemental media, structural organization of content, clear and simple writing.